Generations of Chinese leadership

-Generations of Chinese leadership is a term historians use to characterize distinct periods of the leadership of the Chinese Communist Party (CCP) and, by extension, successive changes in the ideology of the CCP.
+Generations of Chinese leadership is a term historians use to characterize distinct periods of Chinese Communist Party (CCP) leadership and, by extension, successive changes in CCP ideology.
 Historians have studied various periods in the development of the government of the People's Republic of China (PRC) by reference to these "generations".

 Origins and terminology

 Shortly after the 1989 Tiananmen Square protests and massacre, Deng Xiaoping gave a speech which referred to Mao Zedong, himself, and Jiang Zemin as the respective "core" of the first, second, and third generations of leadership.
 This method of dividing Chinese leadership generations became popular.
 Political scientist Joseph Fewsmith says that this division "distorts history" as Mao and Deng belonged to the same generation, both being veterans of the Chinese Civil War, and that Jiang could be regarded as being from the second generation.

 The closest equivalent to the term "leadership generation" used officially in China is "leadership collective" (for example: "first generation leadership collective").
 The collective is viewed as leaders of the party (the CCP) rather than of the state (the PRC).
 Deng used the term "core" to legitimize Jiang's unexpected appointment to general secretary and to emphasize the collective nature of the leadership; Frederick Teiwes says that Deng's application of the concept of collective leadership to the first and second generations was historically inaccurate.

 Transitions between generations and core leaders is not always clear when authority is divided across generations.
 When Jiang became General Secretary in 1989, Deng - through enormous prestige - continued to hold unchallenged ultimate authority.
 Jiang, in turn, remained chairman of the Central Military Commission after being succeeded as General Secretary by "fourth" generation" Hu Jintao.
 Official generational labels are not always used.
 The term "fourth generation of leaders" stopped being used officially in the summer of 2002 shortly before that generation assumed power.
 Similarly, "fifth generation of leaders" was not used officially through 2003.

 The party leader (the General Secretary, and formerly Chairman) leads the collective, which typically includes the Politburo Standing Committee.